-- Homeworks are designed to take less than an hour per week - If you are spending more than that, please let us know! - Autograded assignments through Gradescope - 7 late days - Can use them any time in the semester - Can use at most 7 late days for a specific assignment - You can ask us for more late days if you ask in advance...
+- Homeworks are designed to take less than an hour per week If you are spending more than that, please let us know! - Autograded assignments through Gradescope - 7 late days - You can ask us for more late days if you ask in advance...